 Paola has worked as artistic director and music critic for several recording companies, including Decca (Liszt, “Harmonies Poétiques et Religieuses”, Decca Classics 481-2479 – Artistic Director), Amadeus (Cécile Chaminade piano music – Artistic Director and liner notes author), Brilliant (Smetana, Brilliant Classics 94788 – liner notes author) and Movimento Classical (Skrjabin Vers la Flamme MVC001/83 – liner notes author).

-Her novel “L’Opera 108”, inspired by Brahms Violin Sonata Op.
-108, has been released in June 2021 by Zecchini Editore, the most important Italian publisher for classical music.
+Her first novel “L’Opera 108”, inspired by Brahms Violin Sonata Op.
+108, has been released in June 2021 by Zecchini Editore, the most important Italian publisher for classical music; in November 2022 her new novel "Il cortile della felicità" has been released by NEM publisher.

 After the recent recording together with Roberto Plano of a double CD featuring the complete piano 4 hands music by Robert Schumann (Brilliant Classics label), which earned 5 stars out of 5 in several prestigious music magazines, the same label is going to release another CD featuring the piano 4 hands music by E. Grieg.
-In the summer Paola will also join the International Keyboard Odyssiad&Festival (Colorado State University, Fort Collins) as part of the jury, and next year she will be recording music by Fanny Mendelssohn for Movimento Classical label.
+In the summer Paola will also join the International Keyboard Odyssiad&Festival (Colorado State University, Fort Collins) as part of the jury.

 Adjunct Lecturer in Piano at Indiana University Jacobs School of Music from 2018 to 2021, and part of the Piano Faculty at the Music Conservatory in Westchester NY in 2011-22, Paola is now a Piano Faculty member at the Rivers School Conservatory in Weston, MA.